FoalTS/foal/docs/guide/6-test.md

 Now you can run `npm run build:test` and then `npm run test`.

 During developpement you may be interested as well by the `npm run develop:test` command.
 It works the same way as `npm run develop` expect that it is used to execute the tests and not to launch the app.

+// TODO: explain that hooks are not executed